Iiris Suomela

-Iiris Suomela (born 1 May 1994) was a one term Finnish politician formerly serving in the Parliament of Finland for the Green League at the Pirkanmaa constituency.
+Iiris Suomela (born 1 May 1994) is a Finnish politician who formerly served in the Parliament of Finland for the Green League at the Pirkanmaa constituency.
 She was a member of the Grand Committee and the Finance Committee.
 She has also formerly been vice chairperson for Tampere city council, and a Member of the Board of Directors of University of Tampere.

 While the elected temporarily leader of the Green League, Maria Ohisalo, was on parental leave during first half of 2022, Suomela was the acting chairperson of the party.
 Suomela led the party into country's first county elections in January 2022, in which the Green League was among the biggest losers, as health and social care tend to be topics that do not attract younger voters who make up a major part of Green League's supporters.

 Early life and education

 Suomela was born in Tampere.
-She did her International Baccaulerate in Atlantic College which is located in Wales and is part of the United World Colleges network.
-Soon after she started her Master's Degree studies in sociology in University of Tampere.
+She did her International Baccaulerate in Atlantic College, which is located in Wales and is part of the United World Colleges network.
+Soon after, she started her master's degree studies in sociology in University of Tampere.